Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 9. The Festival Goes by Many Other Chinese Names

-Given the many different “origins” of the Dragon Boat Festival, there are several different names for it in the Chinese language.
+Given the many different “origins” of the Dragon Boat Festival, there are different names for it in the Chinese language.

 Some examples being:

 - Duanyang Jie (端阳节): The festival of the beginning of the sun.

 - Wu Ri Jie (五日節): The festival of the fifth day.

 - Tianzong Jie (天中節): The festival of the middle of the sky.
 A metaphor for the noon sun.

 - Zongzi Jie (粽子節): A colloquial name derived from the custom of eating zongzi.

 - Longzhou Jie (龙舟节): This is a direct translation of the English name.

 10. Apart From Dragon Boating and Eating Zongzi, There Are Other Festive Activities